gchq/gaffer-docker/kubernetes/docs/add-libraries.md

 You'll need a basic Gaffer instance deployed on Kubernetes.
 Here's [how to do that](./deploy-demo-graph.md).

 ### Overwrite the REST war file
-At the moment, Gaffer uses a WAR files with all the dependencies bundled in.
+At the moment, Gaffer uses a WAR file with all the dependencies bundled in.
 You'll need to extend the WAR file using [these instructions](https://gchq.github.io/gaffer-doc/components/rest-api.html#how-to-modify-the-rest-api-for-your-project).
 Once you have a custom war file, you'll need to create a new image based on the `gaffer-rest` one.
-To do that you'll need a `Dockerfile`
+To do that you'll need a `Dockerfile` like this one:
 ```Dockerfile
 FROM gchq/gaffer-rest:latest
 COPY ./my-custom-rest:1.0-SNAPSHOT.war /opt/jboss/wildfly/standalone/deployments/rest.war